benevolenttech/btek.cc/_posts/2017-02-01-how-to-write-content-worth-sharing.md

 ---
 title: How to Write Content Worth Sharing
 categories:
+  - Marketing
-author_staff_member:
+author_staff_member: brian-dombrowski
 show_comments: true
-date: 2017-04-20 14:05:06
+date: 2017-02-01 14:05:06
+previous: 2017-01-01-how-to-make-your-site-search-engine-friendly
 ---

 In this third of our SEO primer series, we cover the highest impact strategies to attract more people to your site.

 1. Make your site search engine friendly
-2. Plan your content
+2. Plan your content (coming soon)
 3. **Write content worth sharing &lt;– you are here**
-4. Encourage sharing
+4. Encourage sharing (coming soon)
-5. Advertise on a budget
+5. Advertise on a budget (coming soon)

 ## **Content is king.**